studio1902/1902/content/collections/services/en/statamic-peak.md

         content:
           -
             type: text
-            text: 'What do you find in Peak?'
+            text: 'What can you find in Peak?'
       -
         type: bullet_list
         content: